stanislawbartkowski/CACenter/README.md

 > ./createdocker.sh<br>
 ### Create container

 *PORT* specified in *CARestApi/env.rc* resource file.
 Default is 9080.
-Use default port or customize port to different value.
-In this method of container creation,  a storage for generated certificates is epheremal and will be destroyed together with the container.
+Use default port or customize port to a different value.
+In this method of container creation, storage for generated certificates is ephemeral and will be destroyed together with the container.

 > podman run --name cacenter -d -p 9080:9080 cacenter